AwalaApp/specs/rs002-pki.md

 ## Certificate and Key Rotation

-Endpoints and gateways MAY use multiple certificates, with the same or different asymmetric keys (and potentially different addresses), at any point in time, in order to facilitate certificate or key rotation.
+Endpoints and gateways MAY use multiple certificates, with the same or different asymmetric keys (and therefore different addresses), at any point in time, in order to facilitate certificate or key rotation.

 An endpoint or gateway initiating a certificate rotation MUST share the new certificate using a _Certificate Rotation Message_ (CRM) through the appropriate [messaging channels](rs000-core.md#messaging-protocols).
 Such a message MUST: